Optimal Bubble Riding: A Mean Field Game with Varying Entry Times

-We can now define the mapping $\Phi: \Theta \times \M \to \Theta \times \M_K$ by
+We can now define the mapping $\Psi: \Theta \times \M \to \Theta \times \M_K$ by

 where $\mu_{MFG}$ and $\theta_{t; MFG}$ are defined in (\ref{Definition:muMFG}) and (\ref{Definition:thetaMFG}) respectively.
-In light of Corollary \ref{Corollary:Brouwer}, for existence of fixed points, it suffices to show that $\M_K$ is convex and relatively compact, and $\Phi$ is continuous on $\Theta \times \M$. \begin{lemma} $\M_K$ is convex and relatively compact in $\M$ for each $K \geq 0$. \end{lemma} \begin{proof} Convexity of $\M_K$ follows from that of $\M_K^{t^*}$, which is proved in Lemma \ref{Lemma:Mk0PreCompact}.
-Let us now prove relative compactness in the weak topology first.
-Take a sequence $\mu_n \in \M_K$ with corresponding $\alpha^n \in \A^{*}$.
-Let $\widetilde{X}^{n}$ be defined as in (\ref{Xtildeform}) on the product space and let $\widetilde{X}^{n}$ denote the process conditioned on $\T = t^*$.
-For each of these processes, define the continuous counterpart $\overline{X}^{n}_\cdot$ by Recall from the proof of Lemma \ref{Lemma:Mk0PreCompact} that there exists a constant $C > 0$ such that for all $n \in \N$ and all $t^*$ with $t^* \leq s \leq t \leq T$, we have
+In light of Corollary \ref{Corollary:Brouwer}, for existence of fixed points, it suffices to show that $\M_K$ is convex and relatively compact in $\M$, and $\Psi$ is continuous on $\Theta \times \M$. \begin{lemma} $\M_K$ is convex and relatively compact in $\M$ for each $K \geq 0$. \end{lemma} \begin{proof} Convexity of $\M_K$ follows from the same argument used in the proof of Lemma \ref{Lemma:Mk0PreCompact} but applied on the product space.
+We prove relative compactness in the weak topology first.
+Let us recall from \eqref{supmetric} the metric space $(\X^*, d_{\X^*})$.
+Define the continuous counterpart $\overline{X}$ of the uncontrolled state process $X$ by Take a sequence $\mu_n \in \M_K$.
+By definition of $\M_K$ (see \eqref{Definition:MK}), let $\alpha^n \in \A^{*}$ be the corresponding control to $\mu_n$.
+Let us recall from the proof of Lemma \ref{Lemma:Mk0PreCompact} that there exists a constant $C > 0$ independent of $t^*$ such that for all $n \in \N$ and all $t^*$ with $t^* \leq s \leq t \leq T$, we have

 But observe that if $s \leq t^* \leq t \leq T$, we still have